 As career pathways and work-based learning opportunities are developed, the Arapahoe/Douglas Works!
-Business Services Representatives share this information with workforce programs through workforce center distribution lists via email, partner meeting announcements, the Arapahoe/Douglas Works! website and social media platforms..
-The Workforce Development Board meetings provide a platform that allows communication to mandatory partners to raise awareness of new career pathways and work-based learning opportunities, and to help foster insight into how the system can best respond as a whole, intended by the Workforce Innovation and Opportunities Act.
+Business Services Representatives share this information with workforce programs through workforce center distribution lists via email, partner meeting announcements, the Arapahoe/Douglas Works! website and social media platforms.
+The Workforce Development Board meetings provide a platform that allows communication to mandatory partners to raise awareness of new career pathways and work- based learning opportunities, and to help foster insight into how the system can best respond as a whole, intended by the Workforce Innovation and Opportunities Act.

-10.Describe the one-stop delivery system in the local area, in particular:

-a.
-Identify the locations of the comprehensive physical one-stop centers (at least one) within your local area; also list the locations of your network of affiliate sites, both physical and electronically linked, such as libraries.
+- 10. Describe the one-stop delivery system in the local area, in particular: - a) Identify the locations of the comprehensive physical one-stop centers (at least one) within your local area; also list the locations of your network of affiliate sites, both physical and electronically linked, such as libraries. - Main one-stop location: Lima Plaza 6974 S. Lima Street, Centennial 80112 b) Identify your key strategies for integrating the core programs (WIOA Title I, II, III, and IV programs), as well as all required partner programs, within the local one-stop system of comprehensive and affiliate offices.

-- Main one-stop location: Lima Plaza 6974 S. Lima Street, Centennial 80112 - Aurora Satellite: Altura Plaza 15400 E 14th Place, Aurora 80011 - Aurora Satellite for Parents to Work Customers Only: CentrePoint Plaza 14980 E. Alameda Drive, Aurora 80012 - Oxford Vista Aurora Satellite: 15001 E Oxford Ave, Aurora, 80014 - Castle Rock Satellite: Arapahoe Community College Sturm CollaborationCampus 4500 Limelight Ave, Castle Rock 80109 b.
-Identify your key strategies for integrating the core programs (WIOA Title I, II, III, and IV programs), as well as all required partner programs, within the local one-stop system of comprehensive and affiliate offices.
+- Aurora Satellite: Altura Plaza 15400 E 14th Place, Aurora 80011 - Aurora Satellite for Parents to Work Customers Only: CentrePoint Plaza 14980 E. Alameda Drive, Aurora 80012 - Oxford Vista Aurora Satellite: 15001 E Oxford Ave, Aurora, 80014 - Castle Rock Satellite: Arapahoe Community College Sturm Collaboration Campus 4500 Limelight Ave, Castle Rock 80109